mautic/developer-documentation-new/docs/rest_api/contacts.rst

         }
     }

-The response will indicate the success of setting the points for the specified Point Group for the Contact.
+The response indicates the success of setting the Points for the specified Point Group for the Contact.

 .. vale off

-Divide Contact Point Group Score
+Divide Contact Point Group score
 ********************************

 .. vale on

-Divide the points of a specific Point Group for a contact by a value.
+Divide the Points of a specific Point Group for a Contact by a value.

 .. vale off